-- 8. If the tribunal is to consist of three arbitrators: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may at any time thereafter appoint a third arbitrator so long as they do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration; - (c) the third arbitrator shall be the chairman unless the parties shall agree otherwise; - (d) before the third arbitrator has been appointed or if the position has become vacant, the two original arbitrators, if agreed on any matter, shall have the power to make decisions, orders and awards in relation thereto; - (e) after the appointment of the third arbitrator decisions, orders or awards shall be made by all or a majority of the arbitrators; - (f) the view of the chairman shall prevail in relation to a decision, order or award in respect of which there is neither unanimity nor a majority under paragraph (e). - 9.
-If the tribunal is to consist of two arbitrators and an umpire: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may appoint an umpire at any time after they themselves are appointed and shall do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration; - (c) the umpire shall attend any substantive hearing and shall following his appointment be supplied with the same documents and other materials as are supplied to the other arbitrators; - (d) the umpire may take part in the hearing and deliberate with the original arbitrators; - (e) decisions, orders and awards shall be made by the original arbitrators unless and until they cannot agree on a matter relating to the arbitration.
+- If the tribunal is to consist of three arbitrators: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may at any time thereafter appoint a third arbitrator so long as they do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint a third within 10 working days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the third arbitrator: - (c) the third arbitrator shall be the chairman unless the parties shall agree otherwise; - (d) before the third arbitrator has been appointed or if the position has become vacant, the two original arbitrators, if agreed on any matter, shall have the power to make decisions, orders and awards in relation thereto: - (e) after the appointment of the third arbitrator decisions, orders or awards shall be made by all or a majority of the arbitrators; - (f) the view of the chairman shall prevail in relation to a decision, order or award in respect of which there is neither unanimity nor a majority under paragraph (e). - 9.
+If the tribunal is to consist of two arbitrators and an umpire: - (a) each party shall appoint one arbitrator not later than 14 days after service of a request in writing by either party to do so; - (b) the two so appointed may appoint an umpire at any time after they themselves are appointed and shall do so before any substantive hearing or forthwith if they cannot agree on any matter relating to the arbitration, and if the two said arbitrators do not appoint an umpire within 10 working days of one calling upon the other to do so, the President shall, on the application of either arbitrator or of a party, appoint the umpire; - (c) the umpire shall attend any substantive hearing and shall following his appointment be supplied with the same documents and other materials as are supplied to the other arbitrators; - (d) the umpire may take part in the hearing and deliberate with the original arbitrators; - (e) decisions, orders and awards shall be made by the original arbitrators unless and until they cannot agree on a matter relating to the arbitration.
 In that event they shall forthwith give notice in writing to the parties and the umpire, whereupon the umpire shall replace them as the tribunal with power to make decisions, orders and awards as if he were the sole arbitrator.